Braised Chicken and Balsamic

 Add tomatoes, chicken broth, wine, pepper flakes, thyme and bay leaf.

 Remove the skin from the chicken and set aside.
 Submerge the thighs in the liquid.
 (Cooks says to do it bone side up - does that really make a big difference?)
-Increase heat to high, bring to a simmer, then cover and place in the oven for 50 minutes.

 Put the balsamic vinegar in a saucepan and bring it to a simmer.
 Simmer it until the volume is reduced to 1/4 cup.
 It takes about five minutes.
 Set a timer and don't forget it!
 You'll know it's close when the smell of the vinegar begins to overwhelm your kitchen.

 When the chicken is done remove it from the oven.
 Be careful, it is hot!
-Remove the chicken thighs to a plate and cover them.
-Put the Dutch over on the stove and bring the sauce to a simmer.
+Remove the chicken thighs to a plate and cover them with aluminum foil to slow evaporative cooling.

 Add the chard stems to the chicken sauce and simmer for 8 minutes.